Inspiring wall art for the little ones

 For the stamp material I suggest a paper plate with dividers.

 Glue the leaf shaped foam papers to the bottom on two separate sections of the plate.
+Make sure the parts are firmly glued together before you start stamping away.

 Step 4.
 Paint the leaves on the tree.